 Blondie had achieved huge success by the early '80s.
 From the release of their debut in 1976 up through the groundbreaking Autoamerican in 1980, the band's star was constantly on the rise.
-Singles like "Heart of Glass," "Call Me," "The Tide Is High" and "Rapture" all hit No. 1, and as they were set to release The Hunter in May 1982, they were one of the biggest groups around.
-There was nowhere to go but down.
+Singles like "Heart of Glass," "Call Me," "The Tide Is High" and "Rapture" all hit No. 1, and as they were set to release The Hunter on May 24, 1982, they were one of the biggest groups around.

-"There was a sort of backlash," said guitarist Chris Stein in a 1982 interview.
-"I think The Hunter is our best record to date...
+"There was a sort of backlash," guitarist Chris Stein said in a 1982 interview.
+"I think The Hunter is our best record to date. ...
 I know we've got some real hit records on this record."
 Perhaps that backlash came, as it often does, from overexposure of the group.
 Blondie were everywhere at the time and in an era where things moved quickly, some of their audience was looking elsewhere for entertainment.

 The album begins with the tribal groove of "Orchid Club," an interesting merging of pop and world music styles that, in light of the experiments Blondie put forth on Autoamerican, seemed a natural progression.
 It was very much in tune with the times as artists from Peter Gabriel to Adam and the Ants were employing those tribal sounds.

 It's all solid, but coming on the heels of Autoamerican, Eat to the Beat and Parallel Lines, it was a lot to live up to.
-A jazz-tinged cover of the Marvelettes' "The Hunter Gets Captured by the Game" is a lovely way to end the album, but it, too, fails to hit impact.
+A jazz-tinged cover of the Marvelettes' "The Hunter Gets Captured by the Game" is a lovely way to end the album, but it too fails to hit impact.

-Though Autoamerican was full of stylistic left turns, it worked.
+Autoamerican was also full of stylistic left turns, but it worked.
 The same approach simply didn't fare as well on The Hunter.
 Add to that the 1981 release of Debbie Harry's solo debut KooKoo, as well as burnout and fatigue, band infighting and rumors of the band breaking up all added to the drama.
 The most significant part of the story at the time, however, was the health of founder Chris Stein.
 At first no one knew what was wrong with him.
 He had been diagnosed with a rare auto-immune disease called pemphigus.

 "He had problems swallowing.
-He couldn’t eat," recalled Debbie Harry in the A&E Blondie Biography.
+He couldn’t eat," Debbie Harry recalled in the A&E Blondie Biography.
 "He just deteriorated, he got worse and worse."
 He looked frail and rumors swirled about drug abuse or possibly AIDS.